mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/02-best-python-resources.markdown

 what they provide to readers.

 <div class="well" style="margin-top: 20px;">
-If you prefer learning by watching videos
+If you prefer to learn by watching videos check out the
-<a href="/best-python-videos.html">best Python videos</a> as well
+<a href="/best-python-videos.html">best Python videos</a>.
+You may
-as a read what
+also be interested in reading about
 <a href="/development-environments.html">development environments</a>
 to use for coding.
 </div>